don't be late."

 As a teenager, Claire pioneered K-pop a cappella covers on YouTube and obtained diplomas in piano and flute performance from the Associated Board of the Royal Schools of Music.
 She later graduated from Berklee College of Music with areas of study that included production, electronic performance, ethnomusicology, and dance via the Boston Conservatory.
 While at the college, she collaborated with visiting artists including synthesis pioneer Suzanne Ciani, DJ Shortee, Nona Hendryx, and Hank Shocklee of Public Enemy, and was involved in the launch of Berklee's groundbreaking Electronic Digital Instrument (EDI) program.

-Claire is currently a candidate for Berklee Online's Master in Music Production and is a teaching assistant for music technology MOOCs on Coursera.
-She provides instruction for a range of skill levels and music technology-related topics.
+Claire is a facilitator and teaching assistant for music technology MOOCs on Coursera.
+She also provides instruction for a range of skill levels and music technology-related topics.
 More can be found at her Learning page.

 dolltr!ck, Claire's primary artist project since 2016, has been a platform for her original music and has seen her perform as a solo electronic act, play live DJ sets, and conduct music technology clinics.
 More can be found at her dolltr!ck website.